Learn to Hunt

 Muskellunge spawn in early spring, several weeks later than Northern Pike.
 In northern states they usually spawn in tributary streams and shallow lake channels rather than in flooded marshes and swamps preferred by Northern Pike.
 Like all members of the pike family, they simply scatter their eggs unattended over the bottom.
 The eggs are small, averaging about 75,000 to the quart.
-Incubation is completed in 12 to 15 days in water from 50 to 55 degrees F. A female -- 36 to 46 inches in length -- produces up to 164,000 eggs.
-The average range is from about 20,000 to 165,000 although female fish weighing 40 pounds have been known to produce as many as 225,000 eggs.
-Contrary to popular belief, these fish are not long-lived and usually die before reaching age 12.
-A recent age and growth study for musky conducted on West Lake Okoboji showed the growth averaged 12.8 inches at age 1, 35.7 inches at age 5, and 46.0 inches at age 11.
+Incubation is completed in 12 to 15 days in water from 50 to 55 degrees.
+A female, 36- to 46-inches long, produces up to 164,000 eggs.
+The average range is about 20,000 to 165,000 eggs, but female fish weighing 40 pounds can produce as many as 225,000 eggs.
+These fish are not long-lived and usually die before reaching age 12.
+A recent age and growth study for musky conducted on West Lake Okoboji showed the growth averaged 12.8-inches at age 1, 35.7-inches at age 5, and 46-inches at age 11.

 Only a few bodies of water in Iowa are suitable for the development and continuation of a successful musky program.
 The fishery, therefore, will remain very limited in our state, but where it is present it will continue to capture the very heart and soul of those fishermen purist looking for a truly memorable fishing experience.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.